Sjisoo/Crawling/README.md

 # Business Disctict

-Last year, I did a project for analyzing and recommending business district.
+In 2017, I did a project for analyzing and recommending business district.
 For the project, I needed to gather dataset.
 So I crawled the data from a web site run by Seoul city.